Battling the Most Aggressive Breast Cancer

 Mont-Tremblant National Park is southern Quebec’s largest provincial park, comprised of a vast array of wildlife.
 In the early 2010s, one of the park’s most important conservation issues was the presence of wolves that became habituated to local tourists.
 To help clarify the identity of the canines found within the territory, I conducted a thorough population genetics analysis to identify the different species of wild canines that resided in Mont-Tremblant National Park at that time.
 My study identified 14 individual canines, including the eastward expansion of eastern wolves, who were not believed to have migrated east of Ontario yet.
 My data indubitably confirmed the eastern wolf’s range distribution in Quebec, and strongly suggested that a distinct population of this species occurred within the large territory of Mont-Tremblant National Park (report here).
 These results had critical implications for eastern wolf conservation management practices across Canada (more information here).
 (Photo credit: COSEWIC)

-The advent of DNA profiling has helped solve countless of crimes and brought closure to numerous cold cases.
-Advanced DNA technology now allows minute amounts of genetic material, known as "trace DNA", to yield complete genetic profiles and identify individuals connected to a crime scene or victim.
+The advent of DNA profiling has helped solve countless crimes and brought closure to numerous cold cases.
+Advanced DNA technology now allows minute amounts of genetic material, known as “trace DNA”, to yield complete genetic profiles and identify individuals connected to a crime scene or victim.
 Although this has been extremely advantageous in criminal cases, the enhanced ability to detect trace DNA has also resulted in an increase in DNA profile contaminants originating from crime scene first responders, personnel, laboratory analysts, and their equipment.

 My first forensic study introduced a DNA database that eliminates forensic staff DNA contaminants from criminal evidence, while simultaneously incorporating extra measures to protect the staff’s personal information.
 The design of this database significantly increased staff participation and helped resolve criminal cases quicker (paper here).

-Next we looked at DNA transfer during the washing of clothes.
+Next, we looked at DNA transfer during the washing of clothes.
 Defense lawyers have used this argument in criminal cases, however, a large, controlled study was lacking.
-We determined that the deposition of semen onto clothing, that is then washed with children's underwear in the same load, could yield partial male genetic profiles and transfer some intact spermatozoa onto the underwear.
+We determined that the deposition of semen onto clothing, that is then washed with children’s underwear in the same load, could yield partial male genetic profiles and transfer some intact spermatozoa onto the underwear.
 Based on our results, we provide a proposed framework for examining and interpreting male DNA in laundered clothing during sexual abuse investigations (paper here).